EntropyHaos/jekyll_uno_on_c9/_posts/2017-03-12-social_links.md

 ---
-title:  "Contact Info"
+title:  "Social Links"
 date:   2017-03-12 07:29:23
 categories: [Configs]
 tags: [jekyll-configs]
 comments: false
 ---

-The `_config.yml` file is where your basic information that is shared across the site lives.
+The `_config.yml` file is where basic information that is shared across the site lives.

 The theme offers several options for sharing contact info.

 You can configure them by creating a variable definition in the `_config.yml` file as such:

 ```yml
 author: